SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-    Grammar of an Objective-C key path expression
+    Grammar of a key-path expression

     key-path-expression --> ``#keyPath`` ``(`` expression  ``)``